maestro-server/webdocs/docs/developer/architecture/analytics_front.rst

 Analytics Front
 ---------------

-Analytics Front Application is responsable to expose diagrams to the user:
+Analytics Front Application is accountable to expose diagrams to the user:

 - Public/private authorization
 - Expose svgs diagrams